fatstakes/cnode-blocklists/README.md

-# The Cardano Node Blacklist Project
+# The Cardano Node Blocklist Project
 A collection of malicious hosts &amp; IPs to block on public Cardano relays/nodes.

 The project's goal is to maintain an updated, unified list of malicious hosts and IPs to block on all relay servers.